shawenyao/jekyll-now/_posts/2019-03-02-Three-Random-Variables.md

 Z = z - \bar{z}
 $$

-Substracting a constant has no impact on the correlation, so $M$ is still the correlation matrix of the new random variables.
+Substracting a constant has no impact on the correlation, so $\rho$ is still the pairwise correlation of $X$, $Y$ and $Z$ .

 Now, if we think of the $X$, $Y$ and $Z$ as three vectors $\vec{X}$, $\vec{Y}$ and $\vec{Z}$ in an N dimensional space, $\rho$ is numerically equal to the cosine similarity between any two of them.
 The three vectors can be pointing to the same direction where the correlation is maximized

-where $\rho = \cos(0^\text{o}) = 1$:
+where $\rho = \cos(0^\text{o}) = 1$,

 or pointing to three directions as far away as possible in the case of a equilateral triangle

 where $\rho = \cos(120^\text{o}) = -0.5$.

+## Final Thoughts
-This approach can be easily extended to the 4-random-variable case, where the equilateral triangle becomes a regular tetrahedron.
+Both approaches can be easily extended to the 4-random-variable case.
+In the algebraic solution, all it takes is to include the constraint of the 4th leading minor in the system of inequalities; in the graphical approach, the equilateral triangle becomes a regular tetrahedron.